wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_estimateFee.md

 ---
-title: ton:/estimateFee \[POST\]
+title: /estimateFee - The Open Network (TON)
-description: Estimate fees required for query processing. body, init-code andinit-data accepted in serialized format (b64-encoded).
+description: Example code for the /estimateFee json-rpc method. Сomplete guide on how to use /estimateFee json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters